 8.1 In contrast to other EU member states, works councils are rare in the UK.
 At best, employers may have a staff consultation committee or forum, which is usually a fairly low-key conduit for management passing information to the workforce about the business’s performance with some feedback and questions from attendees.
 Employees are only normally collectively represented through trade union recognition or where the statute requires employee consultation, most notably in relation to collective redundancies and transfers of undertakings.
 Crucially, no consultative body has the power to block or even delay any actions of the employer, albeit there may be financial penalties to reflect failures to comply with specific statutory requirements.

 9.1 Major reforms to workplace pension obligations have been implemented from October 2012.
-For the first time, all employers will be required to enrol eligible workers into a qualifying pension scheme and pay a minimum level of contributions without any active decision on the part of the worker (although the worker may subsequently elect to opt-out).
-Auto-enrolment is being introduced in stages from October 2012 with the biggest employers having to auto-enrol first.
-In the case of companies only just incorporated the auto-enrolment regime will apply from 2017.
-This means that at some point in the coming years you will be required to put in place appropriate pension arrangements and pay pension contributions for those persons you employ.
+For the first time, all employers are required to enrol eligible workers into a qualifying pension scheme and pay a minimum level of contributions without any active decision on the part of the worker (although the worker may subsequently elect to opt-out).
+Auto-enrolment was introduced in stages from October 2012 with the biggest employers having to auto-enrol first.
+In the case of companies that had only just incorporated the auto-enrolment regime would apply from 2017.
+This means that companies are now required to put in place appropriate pension arrangements and pay pension contributions for those persons you employ.